WWitman/zettajs-tutorials/6-beaglebone/README.md

 >Behind the scenes, this browser client is interacting directly with the Zetta REST APIs that we saw in the last tutorial.
 You can access the API directly using a REST client or cURL.

     `curl http:%2F%2Fbeaglebone.local:1337`

 ## Summary

-In this topic, we coded a Zetta project to generate an API that lets us interact with an LED attached to a BeagleBone Black embedded Linux device.
-In the next tutorial, we'll take this example a step further, and write a custom Scout to discover the device when it is online.
+In this topic, we coded a Zetta project to generate an API that lets us interact with an LED on a BeagleBone Black embedded Linux device.

+In the next tutorial, we'll take this example a step further, and write a custom Scout to discover the device when it is online and write an app to wire up interactions between multiple LEDs.